-The holiday villa has 3 bedrooms for up to 6 people, 2 bathrooms, a fully-equipped American kitchen as well as an open-plan living and dining area.
+The elegant holiday villa has 3 bedrooms for up to 6 people, 2 bathrooms, a fully-equipped American kitchen as well as an open-plan living and dining area.
 For the rare rainy days in Tazacorte, the cosy leather sofa suite and the Smart TV (including Netflix) offer alternative entertainment indoors.
 A typically Canarian style, hand finished, wooden gable roof creates a pleasant, feel-good ambiance in the dining area as well as in the bedrooms.
 The generous built-in wardrobes provide ample space for your holiday wardrobe.
 From the bed in the master bedroom, there is a fantastic view of the blue Atlantic Ocean through the large glass sliding doors.
 For the best sleeping comfort, all bedrooms are equipped with high-quality orthopaedic (visco-elastic) mattresses.

 The two bathrooms have underfloor heating.
 In addition, bathrobes, pool and beach towels are provided so that Villa Alba’s guests can enjoy a relaxing, feel good holiday.